shapeblue/hackerbook/hack/ui.md

 2. Implement list and details views along with CRUD action for all the APIs

+3. Implement a customised Vue component for say the Coffee Create form.

 Challenge: Attempt and fix CloudStack UI issue(s) https://github.com/apache/cloudstack/issues?q=is%3Aissue+is%3Aopen+label%3Acomponent%3AUI